falcosecurity/falco-website/content/en/docs/reference/glossary/alerts.md

 date: 2023-07-17
 full_link: /docs/alerts/
 short_description: >
-  Alerts are downstream actions after a rule is triggered.
+  Downstream actions executed after a rule triggered.
 aka:
 tags:
 - fundamental
 ---
-Alerts are configurable downstream actions.
+Downstream actions executed after a rule triggered.

 <!--more-->

 They can be as simple as logging to `stdout` or as complex as delivering a {{< glossary_tooltip text="gRPC" term_id="grpc" >}} call to a client.

-Falco can send alerts to:
+Falco supports sending alerts to:

 - Standard Output
 - A file